 What Is a Mild Traumatic Brain Injury?

-The following are some of the most common long-term effects of mild traumatic brain injury:
+Some of the most common long-term effects of mild traumatic brain injury include:

 1. Persistent Headaches